lkerr/groundfish-MSE/documentation/econ_module.md

 * **runEcon_module.R :**
   * Needs to be cleaned up.
-Tidyverse version uses 6GB of RAM in a single simulation.
-Doesn't look like I have a leak, just using lots of memory.  data.table version is down to ~4.4GB. data.table version back up to 6+gb
+Uses about 4-6gb of memory.
+  * Needs to be sped up.
+    * The tidyverse version took approx 48sec/yr.
-  * Needs to be sped up.  data.table instead of seems to speed up?
-Tidyverse version takes 16 minutes to run 1 replicated for 20 years (48sec/yr).
-The data.table version takes 19 seconds/yr (depending on how often fisheries are closed).
+    * The revised data.table version takes 19 seconds/yr (depending on how often fisheries are closed).
+I should probably profile the code to speed it up.
   * Does not yet incorporate catch/landings multipliers.
 So that's a big problem.
 Will need to add the multiplier data, code to integrate, test, and adjust.
   * Doesn't read/use IJ1 trawl survey index(biomass index computed on Jan 1).
   * does not store fishery revenue anywhere, just overwrites it.